Die Elenden sollen essen, BWV 75: History and words

 The autograph score is written neatly on non-Leipzig paper, probably while Bach still lived in Köthen.

+Reception

 A Leipzig chronicle, "Acta Lipsiensium academica", reported the social event: "... führte ...
 Hr.
 Joh.
 Sebastian Bach ... mit gutem applauso seine erste Music auf" (... performed ... with good applause his first music).
 "Good applause" means "great approval" rather than clapping of hands.
 A different translation renders the note as "... the new Cantor and Director of the Collegium Musicum, Herr Johann Sebastian Bach, who has come hither from the Prince's court of Cöthen, produced his first music here with great success."

 Music

 Structure and scoring

 The cantata is structured in two parts of seven movements each, to be performed before and after the sermon.
 It is scored for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir SATB, trumpet (Tr), two oboes (Ob), oboe d'amore (Oa), two violins (Vl), viola (Va), and basso continuo (Bc) including bassoon.
 The two parts of seven movements each are composed as the same arrangement of alternating recitatives and arias with a concluding chorale, only Part II is opened by a sinfonia instead of a chorus.
-The duration is given as 35 minutes.
+The duration is given as 40 minutes.